benschw/benschw.github.io/_drafts/2015-12-14-testing-php-fliglio-microservices-with-docker.markdown

 ### Write some tests

-Now that we can automate running an environment to test with Docker and our [Makefile](https://github.com/fliglio/rest-gs/blob/master/Makefile), All we have to do is write some tests.
+Now that we can automate running an environment with Docker and our [Makefile](https://github.com/fliglio/rest-gs/blob/master/Makefile), All we have to do is write some tests against it.

 Luckily, we already wrote a [PHP client for our service](https://github.com/fliglio/rest-gs/blob/master/src/main/Demo/Client/TodoClient.php), so we can use that in our tests to validate our service's API.